jeffotoni/gocompilation/README.md

 The goal of starting and running the print, println or fmt.Println command is to help us with the tests we will be performing from now on at every step of our Go learning.

+### Introduction golang
+---

+Go is a general-purpose language designed with systems programming in mind.
+It is strongly typed and garbage-collected and has explicit support for concurrent programming.
+Programs are constructed from packages, whose properties allow efficient management of dependencies.

+The grammar is compact and regular, allowing for easy analysis by automatic tools such as integrated development environments.